bwanamaker/cli-guide/README.md

 ## Common Git Commands

+- `clear` : Clears the terminal of all visible text.
 - `git status` : Displays the status of the current branch.
 - `git checkout <branch-name>` : Checks out the branch specified.
 This command is used
   - `git checkout -b <branch-name>` : When creating a branch for the first time, you will need to use the `-b` new branch option.